Positive family environment for the education of Roma and Egyptian children

 The situation differs slightly from that of the Egyptian Community, which has a population of around 150 households and a total population of just over 800.
 Due to their better integration into the majority population and their linguistic competence in the Albanian language, the Egyptian community did not experience such dramatic changes as the Roma during the transition period to a market economy.
 Moreover, unlike the Roma, the Egyptians perceive themselves as part of mainstream society, despite the discrimination they suffer.
 Nevertheless, poor educational attainment and performance have a significant impact on the later employment rate.

-The project is funded by the German Federal Foreign Office (GFFO).
+The project was funded by the German Federal Foreign Office (GFFO).